novasntnl/suspicious-url-detector/README.md

 # suspicious-url-detector
-Beginner Python tool to detect potentially suspicious or phishing URLs

 # 🛡️ Suspicious URL Detector

 A beginner-friendly Python script that flags potentially suspicious or phishing URLs using basic checks.